dictyBase/Migration/Literature-annotations.md

 ##### Export all pubmed entries(7419 July 16th)
 * Check the entire export by importing them in jabref, mendeley and zotero etc. Skip duplicates, however keep a note about them.
 * Export records for other genomes.
+    Here we only export those entries that are present in dicty database.

+    ```sql
+      SELECT uniquename FROM dpur_chado.pub
+        where pub.pubplace = 'PUBMED'
+        minus
+      SELECT uniquename FROM cgm_chado.pub
+       where pub.pubplace = 'PUBMED'
+     ```
 * Entries without doi needs to identified, then gets their full text url using elink.
 In bibtex use url tag for export.
 Not __high priority__

 ##### Export non-pubmed entries(4180)